-This manual is intended for use by network administrators who are responsible for operating and maintaining network equipment; it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Hypertext Transfer Protocol (HTTP).
+This manual gives specific information on how to operate and use the SMxTAT2SA management functions with an HTTP/HTTPs web browser.
+This manual is intended for use by network administrators who are responsible for operating and maintaining network equipment; it assumes a working knowledge of general switch functions, the Internet Protocol (IP), and Hypertext Transfer Protocol (HTTP).